Sometimes Crafter

 + Press quilt top and backing well and trim loose threads.
 Be sure seams lay flat, especially at seam joins.

-+ Do not pin or baste your layers together before sending.
++ DO NOT pin or baste your layers together before sending.
 The top and backing will be loaded independently onto the frame.

 + Sheets are not usually considered suitable backing for quilts because of their high thread count.
 Send for use at your own risk.
 Sheets need to be out of their packaging with bulky seams removed.
 I strongly suggest washing and pressing before sending.
 Spray starch will be used on stubborn creases/wrinkles.